 C. Big Companies vs. Small Companies

-Buying insurance from a major national insurer will usually get you the cheapest rates, but at the same time, you might be treated like just a number instead of a valued customer.
+Buying insurance from a major national insurer will usually get you cheap car insurance quotes, but at the same time, you might be treated like just a number instead of a valued customer.
 A small insurer that covers your local region will often offer better service and treat you like a truly valuable customer – because for them, you really are.
 But keep an eye out for big insurers masquerading as small ones – ask the sales people and do some online research to determine if the “local” company is really just an extension of a major insurer with the same claims practices as the big corporations.

 Standard & Poor’s outlines the corporate structure, subsidiaries, and ownership details of most major insurance companies.
 Use their search tool and simply type the name of the company, but leave out words like “insurance” or “company” from your search terms.
 Once you’ve found one, scroll down to the “related entities” section.
 For others not listed by S&P, try searching for companies with AM Best, Fitch Ratings, or Moody’s Investor Services, all of which offer ratings for major companies.
 If the company you’re researching is too small to be rated with any of these, go to the insurer’s website and read the “About” section, and look for the fine print at the bottom of the website to see if it is listed as a “product line” or subsidiary of a larger company.